JoJo-designs/secondhomework/README.md

 v2.0 | 20110126
 License: public domain

+Done
+    Make navigation work
+    Build a contact form
+    About me section

 Current task
     Built header and navigation.
     Stated to make it responsive.
     filler images in project grid.
-    Added a hero image at the top of the page. started to build the about me section.
+    Added a hero image at the top of the page.

 Need to start

-    Make the navigation work.
-    Build contact form (It will not actally work) Change filler images with something more aappropriate footer
+    Change filler images with something more aappropriate.
+    Build a footer.